R-a-bo/SetCoverSolver/README.md

 ` python data_io.py 1000 0 0 `

-- Afterwards, move data to a folder called DataSetCover_0-1000, where the range depends on the number of instances generated
+- Afterwards, move data to a folder called DataSetCover_0-1000, where the range depends on the number of instances generated.
+This folder can be placed anywhere, as long as it is properly referenced in Step 2

 #### 2. To preprocess for CNN

-` cd CNN `
+` cd CNN/code `

 - To create adjacency matrices and store them in ` ../datasets/data_as_adj/set_cover/ `

-` python cnn_preoprocessing.py 0 1000 DataSetCover_0-1000 `
+` python cnn_preoprocessing.py 0 1000 DataSetCover_0-1000/ `

+Make sure to give the proper path of the DataSetCover folder, including final '/'.
+For example, if the folder was located in Data, write

+` python cnn_preoprocessing.py 0 1000 ../../Data/DataSetCover_0-1000/`

 - To create node embeddings and store them in ` ../datasets/raw_node2vec/ `